19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 ## PART X

-deposit insurance AND POLICY OWNERS’ PROTECTION FUND AGENCY
+DEPOSIT INSURANCE AND POLICY OWNERS’ PROTECTION FUND AGENCY

 ### Designation of company to be deposit insurance and policy owners’ protection fund agency